Lining Pro.com Technical Brief

 NASSCO Pipe Condition Grading Guide

 NASSCO pipe condition grading is one of the main ways sewer professionals turn CCTV inspection footage into structured, usable condition data.
-Instead of simply saying a pipe “looks bad” or “has roots,” the Pipeline Assessment Certification Program, commonly called PACP, gives inspectors a standardized way to code defects, assign severity, and help owners prioritize repair, cleaning, lining, replacement, or further engineering review.
+Instead of simply saying a pipe “looks bad” or “has roots,” the Pipeline Assessment Certification Program, commonly called PACPTMTMTMTMTM, gives trained inspectors a standardized way to code observations, assign condition grades, and help owners organize repair, cleaning, lining, replacement, maintenance, or engineering review decisions.

-From the Lining Pro.com perspective, condition scoring matters because it helps property owners, municipalities, engineers, and trenchless contractors speak the same language.
-A sewer line with one isolated defect is not the same as a sewer line with repeated severe defects throughout the run.
-PACP scoring helps separate minor maintenance concerns from structural problems that may require rehabilitation.
+From the Lining Pro.com perspective, condition scoring matters because it helps property owners, municipalities, engineers, and trenchless contractors speak a more consistent language.
+A sewer line with one isolated severe observation is not the same as a sewer line with repeated severe observations throughout the run.
+PACPTMTMTMTMTM-style scoring helps separate minor maintenance concerns from structural problems that may require rehabilitation, replacement, or further professional review.

-PACP grading is not a casual opinion about a sewer pipe.
+PACPTMTMTMTMTM grading is not a casual opinion about a sewer pipe.
 It is a coded condition assessment system used during CCTV inspection.
-Defects are observed, coded, measured, and assigned grades based on NASSCO defect criteria.
-Those grades generally range from 1 to 5, where Grade 1 represents a minor condition and Grade 5 represents the most significant defect grade.
+Observations are identified, coded, measured, located, and graded according to NASSCO’s PACPTMTMTMTMTM structure.
+Grades generally range from 1 to 5, where Grade 1 represents a minor condition and Grade 5 represents the most significant defect grade.

-The grade is not simply chosen by the inspector based on gut feeling.
-In PACP, the defect code, modifier, extent, location, percentage, clock position, and other required information determine the condition grade through the PACP coding structure and certified software.
-This helps standardize inspection data so different projects, inspectors, and asset owners can compare conditions more consistently.
+The grade is not supposed to be chosen only by instinct or a quick visual reaction.
+In PACPTMTMTMTMTM-style reporting, the defect code, modifier, extent, location, percentage, clock position, and other required fields can affect how a condition is recorded and graded through the PACPTMTMTMTMTM coding structure and certified software.
+This helps standardize inspection data so different projects, inspectors, engineers, contractors, and asset owners can compare conditions more consistently.

-Plain English: PACP does not just record what is seen in the pipe.
-It organizes what is seen into a repeatable scoring system that can be used for decision-making.
+Plain English: PACPTMTMTMTMTM does not just record what is seen in the pipe.
+It organizes what is seen into a repeatable scoring system that can support maintenance planning, repair planning, rehabilitation screening, and asset-management decisions.

 The Basic 1 Through 5 Grade Interpretation